 He studied in Beirut, Lebanon, traveled to Ghana and Nigeria and loved visiting family for holidays and special events.
 He was a founding member of Rock Steady Boxing Rochester which offered support, encouragement, and comradery in his fight against Parkinson’s Disease.

 Glenn leaves precious memories that will live in the hearts of his wife Leslie Carolyn; son Kwesi Edwards (Yvette) of San Francisco, California; daughter Nia Dalley (David) of St. Albans, New York; two grandchildren: Bryton and Parker Edwards; sister Tanya Ruiz; brothers: Clifton and Edward (Esther) Barideaux; sisters-in-law: Joyce Cosby Harris (Clarence) and Jeanne Cosby along with many nieces, nephews, cousins, other family members, and cherished friends.
 He is predeceased by his mother Mary Barideaux; father Clifton Barideaux; brother Lubbie Edwards; brother-in-law Rafael Ruiz and sister-in-law Debra Edwards.

-To plant a tree in memory of Glenn Edwards, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Glenn Edwards, please visit our Tree Store

 With more than 20 years of service to the greater Rochester area, this site is another means by which we continue to provide professional and dedicated service.